vinubalan/drivenow-scraper/README.md

 -- Get vehicles for a specific city and date
 SELECT * FROM vehicles
 WHERE city = 'Sydney' AND DATE(scrape_datetime) = '2025-11-19';

--- Get all screenshots for a city
-SELECT * FROM screenshots WHERE city = 'Melbourne';

 -- Count vehicles by city
 SELECT city, COUNT(*) as count